SophieTiger/to-do-list/README.md

     ![Image of Lighthouse testing score](/assets/images/lighthouse.png)

+-   I tested and confirmed that the page works in different browsers; Chrome, Safari and Firefox.

 -   HTML
     -   I ran the code through the [W3C HTML validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fsophietiger.github.io%2Fto-do-list%2F).
 No errors or warnings.